user160244980349/sde-math/readme.md

     - [x] Referenced integrals
 - [x] Strong Taylor-Stratonovich 2.0 method
     - [x] Referenced integrals
-- [ ] Strong Taylor-Stratonovich 2.5 method
+- [x] Strong Taylor-Stratonovich 2.5 method
     - [x] Referenced integrals
-    - [ ] Review
-- [ ] Strong Taylor-Stratonovich 3.0 method
+- [ ] Strong Taylor-Stratonovich 3.0 method p.
+31 lines 4 5 6 Stratonovich strong order 3.0
     - [ ] Referenced integrals
 - [x] Optimize imports
 - [x] Replace ' with "
 - [x] Replace formats with f-strings
 - [x] Move preload in schemes classes
 - [x] New Lj and Aj (review G and L)
-- [x] L and G expansion when subbing matrices and their symbols this understood but not tested in terms of performance
+- [x] L and G expansion when subbing matrices and their symbols these are understood but are not tested in terms of performance
+- [x] I10 and I01 with C from database
+- [x] Precision calculation with q
 - [ ] Optimize schemes where functions repeats
+- [ ] Review all schemes and formulas
 - [ ] Rewrite some of tests
-- [ ] Precision calculation with q
 - [ ] Replace prints with logs
 - [ ] Statistical tests
 - [ ] GUI
-    - [ ] Greek alphabet (optional)
-    - [ ] Latex output (optional)
+    - [ ] Latex output